TMC leader Sabyasachi Dutta to join BJP in presence of Shah | Devdiscourse

-Senior TMC leader Sabyasachi Dutta, stripped of his powers for alleged anti-party activities, has said he will join the BJP on Tuesday in the presence of its national president Amit Shah.
+Senior TMC leader Sabyasachi Dutta, who was stripped of his decision-making power as Bidhannagar mayor for alleged anti-party activities, has said he will join the BJP on Tuesday in the presence of its national president Amit Shah.
 Shah is scheduled to address a seminar on National Register of Citizens and Citizenship (Amendment) Bill at Netaji Indoor Stadium here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)